 The $56 billion compensation package controversy, initially approved by shareholders in 2018 and later voided by a Delaware court in January 2024 before being ratified again by shareholders in June 2024, highlighted corporate governance tensions.
 Tesla's subsequent reincorporation from Delaware to Texas in 2024 reflected these governance dynamics.
 The board's perceived closeness to Musk and limited independent oversight have drawn criticism from institutional investors and proxy advisory firms.

-Musk's increasing involvement in US political activities since 2024, including his role in the Department of Government Efficiency (DOGE) initiative, has generated both opportunities and risks for Tesla.
-While political proximity may create favourable regulatory conditions, it also exposes Tesla to reputational risks and potential conflicts of interest that could complicate the company's relationships with foreign governments, particularly in countries where it sources minerals or sells vehicles.
-European regulators and consumers have expressed concerns about the intertwining of Musk's political activities and Tesla's business operations.
+Musk's increasing involvement in US political activities since 2024 has generated both opportunities and risks for Tesla.
+Political proximity may create favourable regulatory conditions, but it also exposes Tesla to reputational risks and potential conflicts of interest that could complicate relationships with foreign governments, particularly in countries where Tesla sources materials or sells vehicles.

 Supply Chain Governance Structure